Zero-OS/0-Core/docs/building/building.md

 The option `--kernel` is useful if you change something on the root directory and you want to rebuild the kernel (with the initramfs).

 If you are modifying core0/coreX, you can simply use the `--cores --kernel` options and first the cores will be rebuilt and then `initramfs`.
-This will produce a new G8OS boot image (kernel) with the latest changes.
+This will produce a new Zero-OS boot image (kernel) with the latest changes.

 <a id="custom"></a>